Death of Mohamad Daniel Mohamad Nasser: Response of family, friends and neighbours

 Masita Hussin, Daniel's 51-year-old caregiver, agreed to be interviewed by reporters to speak her side of the story.
 Masita told the press that she began taking care of Daniel when he was a month-old baby, and described him as a "happy child".
 Masita, who had three children (aged between 19 and 29 years old) and a two-year-old grandson, revealed that she grew to love Daniel like her own child after growing close to him, and Daniel, who likewise became closely-bonded to Masita, often called her "Ibu", which meant mother in Malay.
 Masita was saddened to see Daniel go when his mother took him away to take care of him on her own, and she lost contact of Daniel's mother, who changed her address and contact details, and through the help of Daniel's new caregiver Yusnita Mohamed Idrus (aged 41 in 2016), Masita was able to secretly reunite with Daniel in September 2015.
 Masita's 21-year-old second son Irwan Shah Kasim also told the reporters that he had to carry out the sad task of notifying his mother about Daniel's death, after the boy's caregiver called to inform him about his death at the hands of Zaidah and her boyfriend, and the news broke Masita's heart.
 After the sentencing of Zaidah and Zaini, Masita, who reportedly cannot forgive the couple for killing Daniel, felt that the verdict was unsatisfactory, and she wanted to make use of the Hari Raya season to mourn for Daniel and visit his grave at Lim Chu Kang Muslim Cemetery.

 The newspapers also reached out to Zaidah's 51-year-old friend Puspawati Abdul Razat, who was the owner of Zaidah's Telok Blangah Crescent flat and lived there with her 15-year-old niece, Daniel, the couple and their one-year-old daughter (Daniel's half-sister).
 Puspawati recounted her sadness for Daniel and the horrific mistreatment she witnessed happening on Daniel, whom she shared a close bond and treated like a grandson.
-Puspawati told the press that she had tried numerous times to stop the couple from abusing Daniel, but her efforts were fruitless and her advice often fell on deaf ears, and she was unable to do more to intervene given that she was wheelchair-bound, and she even fell down on one occasion while trying to shield Daniel from the abuse.
+Puspawati told the press that she had tried numerous times to stop the couple from abusing Daniel, but her efforts were fruitless and her advice often fell on deaf ears, and she was unable to do more to intervene given that she was unable to walk, and she even fell down on one occasion while trying to shield Daniel from the abuse.
 The couple were unrelenting in the face of Puspawati's intervention and retorted that she should mind her own business.
 Puspawati described Daniel as a "brave" boy who did not cry even when he was repeatedly battered by his mother and/or Zaini.